 fund over a year.
 This rate does not represent the total return of a fund.

 Distributions may include income, short-term capital gains and long-term

 capital gains.
-The distribution yield is calculated by annualizing the most
+The distribution yield is calculated by annualizing the most recent

 SEC Yield represents